j-fu/vtkfig/README.md

 | Remote    server       laptop  WLAN/tunnel           6 fps      |
 | Remote    server       laptop  WLAN                  4 fps      |

-A preliminary conclusion  tells us that the  client-server render path strongly depends on  the speed of the physical  connection.
-Only with ethernet, there  is a significant  advantage over standard  vnc (where software rendering ist the default).
-A solution for remote rendering seems to be TurboVNC+VirtualGL on servers with GPUs.

 ## Contributors

+A  preliminary  conclusion  tells  us   that  the  perfomance  of  the client-server  render  path  strongly  depends on  the  speed  of  the physical  connection.
+Only  with  ethernet there  is  a  significant advantage  over  standard  vnc   (where  software  rendering  ist  the default).
+A   solution   for   remote   rendering   might   be TurboVNC+VirtualGL on servers with GPUs.

 vtkfig started from [matplot](http://www.csc.kth.se/~dag/matplot_20091021.tar.gz) by Dag Lindbo found on [http://na-wiki.csc.kth.se/mediawiki/index.php/Mat_plot_vtk](http://na-wiki.csc.kth.se/mediawiki/index.php/Mat_plot_vtk).

 Numerous online  postings by  community members  and the  VTK examples were extremely helpful for setting up this code.